joshmartinecon/journal-abstract-webscraper/readme.md

   - I am time constrained
   - I am dyslexic

-Converting the text from newly released academic papers to audio helps solve all of these issues for me.
+Converting the text from newly released academic papers to audio helps ameliorate these issues.

 # The Solution